 The Pinarello Paris is a pure endurance bike designed with comfort and long miles in mind.
 Compared to the more racy Dogma, the Paris has a higher stack and longer reach, putting the rider in a much more comfortable position to last the distance.

 The frame uses the less stiff and more forgiving TorayCa T600 UD carbon and is built with Shimano 105 R7000 components.
 Completing the build are Pinarello’s in-house components brands, the MOST Ultrafast 40 wheels, and Pirelli’s latest all-rounder tires, the P7.

 |Pinarello Paris||Carbon (T600)||Shimano 105 (R7000)|

 |Pinarello Paris||Carbon (T600)||SRAM Rival eTap AXS|

 More reading : Shimano 105 Di2 (R7100) Road Bikes

 In the past decade, Pinarello has won the most Grand Tours among all bike brands with Ineos-Grenadiers (formerly Team Sky).
 Since 2012, Pinarello bikes won 7 Tour de France, 3 Giro d’Italia, and 2 Vuelta Espana starting with Bradley Wiggins, Chris Froome, Geraint Thomas, Egan Bernal, and Tao Geoghegan Hart.

-The wins first started with the Dogma 65.1, followed by Dogma F8, F10, and F12.
-The latest version is the Dogma F ridden by Ineos-Grenadiers.
+The wins started with Pinarello Dogma 65.1, followed by Pinarello Dogma F8, F10, and F12.
+The latest version is the Pinarello Dogma F, ridden by Ineos-Grenadiers.